MercersKitchen/Algorithms/README.md

 - produce at least one result
 - terminate after successful measure

-Building Algorithms requires "Divide a& Conquer" Concept
+Building Algorithms requires "Divide & Conquer" Concept
 - Build something small that does part of what you want
 - Add to it without changing a lot of the code already written (modularity)